-The FSA believes that the increased contributions to the deposit guarantee fund will be an expense for the banks that to some degree must be expected to be transferred to the customers in the form of increased costs for banking services, or possibly through a reduction in deposit rates.
+The FSA believes that the increased contributions to the deposit guarantee fund will be an expense for the banks that

 Changes were also adopted for the deposit amount for Norwegian banks that are deemed to be cross-border operations in the Act concerning the Norwegian Banks' Guarantee Fund.
 From 1 January 2019, the limit for the deposit guarantee for our customers who have deposits with the bank outside Norway was changed from NOK 2 million to EUR 100,000.
 This is the same limit for deposit guarantees that applies to banks in the EU.